Mickey Lolich: Early career

-Denver and Portland

 Lolich was assigned to the Triple-A Denver Bears at the start of the 1962 season and went 0–4 with a 16.50 ERA in nine games.
 After the poor start, Detroit ordered him back to Knoxville.
 Lolich refused to report to Knoxville and was placed under indefinite suspension.
 He returned home to Oregon and struck out all 12 batters he faced in a four-inning outing in semi-pro ball with the Archer Blower team in Portland.
 In early June, Lolich was acquired by the Portland Beavers of the Pacific Coast League in a deal with the Tigers.
 Lolich turned his career around, compiling a 10–9 record and 3.95 ERA with 138 strikeouts in 23 games with the Beavers.
 The key to Lolich's turnaround was finding control of his pitches.
 He had developed a reputation as "a flamethrowing wildman" in the minors but developed his control while playing for Portland.